Sarah Mauet

 Adjunct Instructor, University of Utah

+Sarah’s scholarship interests include best practices in human-centered and trauma-informed UX research and design, access to justice and the digital divide, ethical technology design, and AI and social justice.
 Sarah serves on the State Bar of Arizona’s Access to Justice Committee, and on the Access to Justice Workgroup for the Arizona Supreme Court’s Steering Committee on Artificial Intelligence and the Courts.
-She is also a member of the Justice Technology Association advisory board, and co-led a working group for the Duke Center on Law & Technology RAILS (Responsible AI in Legal Services).
+She is also a member of the AI in the Community Workgroup that will inform the University of Arizona’s AI roadmap, and an advisory board member for the Justice Technology Association.

 Sarah was selected as the 2025 American Legal Technology Awards winner in the Education category.
 She also led the creation of a patient-focused website that was ranked No. 1 in a nationwide study of hospital websites published in the Journal of Healthcare Management.